In 2004, Elon Musk discussed partnering with NASA for the next era of space travel. This weekend marks a major milestone

 In honor of the 40th anniversary of CNN's founding, the newsroom is digging into its vault and releasing archived footage of old interviews, which offers a chance to look back at how the people, companies and stories CNN covers have evolved.

 The astronauts who were launched into space during Saturday's mission will be sent to the International Space Station.
-But even a dozen years ago, Musk wanted to help NASA go even further.
+But even nearly two decades ago, Musk wanted to help NASA go even further.

 "I think fundamentally the way we help NASA is by lowering the cost of access to space, allowing us to do more interesting things for a given budget," Musk said in 2004.
 "If we're to go to the moon, if we're to go to Mars, which is the stated objective ... there is no way we're getting there on the current NASA budget unless there are dramatic improvements in cost.
 So I think a company like SpaceX is really vital to NASA achieving its mission."